FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

    title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
    gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This lesson shows how to create channels manually in FLO-2D when you do not have HEC-RAS data.
-The process involves digitizing channel banks and cross-sections, followed by schematization and geometry validation.
+This lesson demonstrates how to manually create channels in FLO-2D in the absence of HEC-RAS data The process involves digitizing channel banks and cross-sections, followed by schematization and geometry validation.

 Step 1: Load Templates Layers